 A roll call will be taken when all have reached the place of safety.

-All visitors/contractors report their presence on site to reception and sign the ‘Visitors’ book and ensure they are familiar with the fire precautions.
+All visitors/contractors report their presence on site to reception and sign the ‘Visitors iPad and ensure they are familiar with the fire precautions.
 Reception staff must remind visitors to read the emergency arrangements.

 In the event that anyone by reason of any sort of disability or special need on the premises would be unable to evacuate the building without assistance a Personal Emergency Evacuation Plan will be drawn up, agreed with them if possible and implemented.